Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

-The following Subsection~\ref{sse:instability} defines six different choices of $\hat g(v)$ and compares them with respect to the Turing instability.
-We emphasize that the Turing instability is a local phenomenon determined by \emph{arbitrarily small} perturbations and hence only the values of $\hat g(v)$ in a small neighbourhood of the ground state $\bar v$ are relevant.
-We will see that although the six choices of $\hat g(v)$ differ only slightly in the neighbourhood of the ground state, some of them yield patterns evolving from arbitrarily small perturbations and some of them do not.
-However, further in Subsection~\ref{sse:patterns} we will see that if the perturbations of the ground state are \emph{larger} than a certain minimal size, then they evolve to qualitatively same patterns in all cases.
+The forthcoming Subsection~\ref{sse:nodiffusion} discusses the stability of the ground state with respect to spatially homogeneous perturbations, i.e. the stability for the system without diffusion.
+Subsection~\ref{sse:instability} defines six particular choices of $\hat g(v)$ and compares them with respect to the Turing instability.
+We emphasize that the Turing instability is a local phenomenon determined by \emph{small} perturbations and hence only the values of $\hat g(v)$ in a small neighbourhood of the ground state $\bar v$ are relevant.
+We will see that although the six choices of $\hat g(v)$ differ only slightly in the neighbourhood of the ground state, some of them yield patterns evolving from small perturbations and some of them do not.
+However, further in Subsection~\ref{sse:patterns} we will see that if the perturbations of the ground state are \emph{larger} than a certain minimal size, then they evolve to qualitatively similar patterns in all cases.

-We note that all systems in this paper are solved numerically by our own finite element solver.
-For the initial condition we always choose small random fluctuations around the ground state, except of Figure~\ref{fi:patternsdef}, where the fluctuations are larger.
+We note that all patterns in this paper are computed numerically by our own Matlab based finite element solver.
+The convergence and stability of the finite element method is well known \cite{Ciarlet1978}.
+Its convergence for the specific problem \eqref{eq:Maini+g} is analysed in \cite{Kus2015}.
+The time stepping is done by the build in Matlab ODE solver, which stops as soon as the prescribed final time is reached.
+We set this time to $5\cdot10^4$ for all presented calculations.
+This is a sufficiently high value, because the experimentally determined times of reaching the steady state are usually around $2$--$3\cdot10^3$, at most $10^4$.
+The high value of the final time does not increase the total computational time considerably, because the method determines the time step adaptively.
+As soon as the numerical method detects the steady state, the time step quickly increases and the final time is reached in a few iterations.
+The initial condition is always chosen as small random fluctuations around the ground state, except of Figure~\ref{fi:patternsdef}, where the fluctuations are larger.
 Clearly, different initial conditions may and often do evolve to different stationary solutions, but qualitative features of these solutions are the same.
 We choose the domain to be $\Omega = (-100,100)^2$ and in the subsequent figures, we plot the patterns as graphs of the solution component $u$, where values of $u$ are indicated by shades of grey.
-We do not plot the component $v$, because it is complementary to $u$, see \cite[p.~88]{Murray2003}, and patterns based on $v$ are almost identical to patterns based on $u$.
+We do not plot the component $v$, because it is complementary to $u$, cf. \cite[p.~88]{Murray2003}, and patterns based on $v$ are almost exact inverses of patterns based on $u$.